janeloveless/mechanics-of-exploration/README.md

 framework.

 <b>analysis</b>
-routines for analysing models, either directly or via data generated through simulation
+provides routines for analysing models, either directly or via data generated through simulation

 <b>util</b>
-utility functions and wrappers, e.g. tools for pretty plotting; tools for numerical integration using odespy; tools for generating FORTRAN source code compatible with odespy from a system of symbolic differential equations using sympy
+provides utility functions and wrappers, e.g. tools for pretty plotting; tools for numerical integration using odespy; tools for generating FORTRAN source code compatible with odespy from a system of symbolic differential equations using sympy